Office of Residence Life

-Students who submit applications by May 1 should receive an email correspondence from the Office of Residence Life via CampusCruiser by August 1st with your housing assignment.
+Students who submit applications by May 1 should receive an official letter correspondence from the Office of Residence Life via your Widener email by August 1st indicating your housing assignment information.

 What are my options for meal plans?

-No. Pride Bucks are not accepted as payment for food/drinks/meal equivalency at this venue.
+Yes.
+PRIDE Bucks are accepted as payment for food and drinks (non-alcoholic) at Uno's.

-What is the environment like in the freshman halls?
+What is the environment like in the freshmen halls?

-What should I do if I need special housing accommodations?
+What should I do if I need any special housing accommodations?

 If you have needs that necessitate special housing accommodations, please visit the website for the Office of Disability Services.
 Please forward your requests and all documentation to:

 c/o Rebecca Ross, Director